Salt and Sanctuary: Reception

 Salt and Sanctuary received "generally favorable" reception, according to review aggregator Metacritic.

 IGN awarded it a score of 8.6 out of 10, saying "You could call Salt and Sanctuary a 2D mashup of Dark Souls and Castlevania, and you'd be right.
 But such a simple pronouncement would be a disservice to the tremendous amount of thought that's gone into Salt and Sanctuary, whether it's in the graphic style that evokes horror through the style of comic strips or in the intricate web of dungeons and castles serves as it[s] map."

 Pascal Tekaia of RPGamer rated the game 4.5/5, calling it "a remarkable fusion of several distinct styles" and "more than just a passable clone", while expressing dismay at the minimalist storyline and what he called "cheap deaths".

 Griffin McElroy of Polygon rated the game 9/10, saying that it accomplished the "impossible" feat of "borrow[ing] the mechanics of another game franchise without getting lost in derivation".
 He called the game a "loving" adaptation that rivals even its source material.

 Favorably comparing the game's mechanics to Dark Souls and Castlevania, Game Informer reviewer Matt Miller said, "Salt and Sanctuary deserves consideration in the same breath as the games to which it pays homage."

+All four reviewers in Famitsu compared the game to Dark Souls with two saying the game was not quite original, but fun for the type for the kind of game it was with two describing the sense of accomplishment from progressive with the games high difficulty being a highlight.

+In a review of Salt and Sanctuary in Black Gate, John ONeill said "Salt and Sanctuary isn't a bad game by any means, but it's one of those games that comes so close to greatness.
+The Souls formula is one of those things that will make a game — or break it if you get it wrong.
+The game has the basic parts parts right, but misses the execution that has helped Soulsborne thrive."